preciofishbone/OmniaDocsG2/blocks/media-rollup-block/index.rst

 .. image:: media-rollup-settings-display-photowall-example-browse.png

 Note that the filename is always shown here when pointing at an image.
+There is now download option available for the photowall view.

 Filter
 ----------